Uzbekistan, Republic of

 The free economic zones of Navoi, Urgut, Gijduvan, Kokand, Termez, Namangan, Sirdaryo, Bukhoro-agro, and Khazarasp; the pharmaceutical free economic zones of Nukus-pharm, Zaamin-pharm, Kosonsoy-pharm, Sirdaryo-pharm, Boysun-pharm, Bustanlik-pharm, Andijon-pharm, and Parkent-pharm; the special industrial zones of Angren and Djizzak; the fish production zone of Balik ishlab chikaruvchi; and the free touristic zone of Charvak are exempt from:

-- land tax, property tax (for legal entities), water usage tax, and VAT , and
+- land tax, property tax (for legal entities), water usage tax;

-- customs payments (except for fees for customs clearance) for equipment, raw materials, and components imported for own production needs, as well as construction materials not produced in Uzbekistan and imported for implementation of projects as per the list approved by the Cabinet of Ministers of Uzbekistan.
+- customs payments (except for VAT and customs processing fee) for construction materials not produced in Uzbekistan and imported for implementation of projects as per the investment agreement for the period of construction,

 Incentives for oil and gas exploration and extraction companies

 Foreign companies carrying out oil and gas exploration works, as well as their foreign contractors/subcontractors engaged in such works, are exempt from payment of all forms of taxes and contributions to non-budget funds during the exploration period.
-Additionally, import by these companies of equipment, material, and technical resources and services necessary for the exploration and related works is exempt from customs duties.
+Exemption of VAT and custom duties when importing equipment, material, and technical resources and services necessary for the exploration and related works will be abolished as of 1 October 2020.

-Resident corporations supplying materials and rendering services to foreign companies carrying out oil and gas exploration are exempt from VAT as of 1 October 2020.
+Resident corporations supplying materials and rendering services to foreign companies carrying out oil and gas exploration will not be exempt from VAT as of 1 October 2020.

 Incentives for carrying out export activities

 If the share of export sales in total revenue from sale of goods (works, services) exceeds 15% (excluding export of certain raw materials such as natural gas, oil, precious metals, etc.), the CIT rate applicable to income from export sales is set at 0%.
 Furthermore, for exporters, an accelerated seven days VAT refund process is introduced.